danielscholl-osdu/unit/README.md

 |----------|----------|
 | UNIT_CATALOG_FILENAME | Required, file name for the unit catalog to use.
 Default to /mnt/unit_catalogs/unit_catalog_v2.json |

 ## Release/deployment
 VSTS release/deployment requires the following environment variables:

 | Variable | Contents |
 |----------|----------|
 | ENTITLEMENT_URL | Required |

+### GCP
+Instructions for deployment the GCP unit-service to App Engine can be found [here](./provider/unit-gcp/unit-gae/README.md)

+Instructions for deployment the GCP unit-service to GKE can be found [here](./provider/unit-gcp/unit-gke/README.md)